subiabre/accountant/README.md

 reck read chairs
 ```

-### Recording transactions
+### Recording buys and sales
-Now each time you buy and sell one of those items in your shop, tell `reck` by adding a new entry to that book:
+Each time you buy or sell one of the items in your shop tell `reck` by adding a new entry to that book:
 ```bash
 # Bought chairs, 10 units at a total price of 90
 reck add buy chairs 10 90